 Harry Guggenheim was an avid horseracing fan.
 He raised and raced thoroughbred horses, and he helped establish the New York Racing Association.
 His trophies, awards, and racing memorabilia are on display at Falaise.

 Today at Falaise

-Falaise is open for docent-led tours May through November annually, on Thursdays through Sundays only.
+Falaise is open for docent-led tours on Thursdays through Sundays only from May 24 through November 18, 2018.
 It is the perfect way to experience the Gold Coast lifestyle in this meticulously preserved historic home.

 Tickets can be purchased at the Gate House to the Preserve.
 Tours are $15 per person, 12 years old and up.
 Parking is an additional $10 per car, $30 per bus.
 Parking is free with membership in the Sands Point Preserve Conservancy.
 This historic home has limited handicap access.
 Please note that indoor photography is not allowed.